DH2LM/leandvb-fft-autotune/README.md

 # leandvb-fft-autotune
-A script by Martin DH1DF for LeanDVB to automatically tune into found stations.
+A script by Martin DH1DF and me for LeanDVB to automatically tune into found stations.

 ### About